 It turns out, he’s not half bad.
+Originally, he was a dentist in Perth.
 Good sense of humor (does a good Darth Vader imitation).
 Up-to-date on all the latest technology.
 Adept with sharp and noisy tools.
 Not really all that sadistic.

 At my first appointment, I noticed that he wasn’t listed on the PDDG doctors web page so I told him I considered him an imposter.
 I kept nagging the office staff at my follow up appointments until finally last week, his page got put up by their web design firm.
 It was like pulling teeth.
 Now if they would only add him to the Doctors page.
 They should know the drill.